AngularDart as a Development Environment for Small Web Apps

 int intParser(String str) => int.parse(str);

-The process of disabling the submit button until validation passes is easily done by specifying ngControl within the form.
+The common process of "disabling the submit button until validation passes" is completed just by specifying ngControl

 templateUrl: 'app_component.html',